crowdin/mobile-sdk-android/README.md

 [<p align='center'><img src='https://github.com/crowdin/mobile-sdk-android/blob/docs/sdk_screenshots.gif' width='500'/></p>](#)

-You can take a screenshots and automatically upload them tagged to Crowdin in two ways: using **system buttons** or create **own handler** (for example, clicking on some button in your application).
+You can take screenshots and automatically upload them tagged to Crowdin in the following ways:
+- using the **system buttons** for taking a screenshot
+- create your **own handler** (for example, clicking on some button in your application)
+- using the [SDK Controls](https://github.com/crowdin/mobile-sdk-android/wiki/SDK-Controls) UI widget.

+To enable the Screenshots feature follow these instructions:

 1. Add the following code to the *Application* class: